Baby Elephant – experimental outfit from Llanrumney, formed 1993, feat; Che-z-pimp, DJ Jim Knickerz, Fur-q and Jester. More info req’d

-Beaver - band (early 80s), feat; Spidge (ex Fire Down Below) & Keef Richards lookalike Dave Dearnley (ex Screw).
+Beaver – punk band from Carmarthen, feat; Spidge (ex Fire Down Below) & Keef Richards lookalike Dave Dearnley (ex Screw).
+Played Carmarthen Civic Hall (15.12.77).
 Had track on the Cardiff comp ‘Is The War Over’ Z-Block Recs.
 Two tracks ‘Mack The Knife’ & ‘Kleptomania’.
 Orig called Eager Beaver.
 More info req’d.

 Bedford Falls – Cardiff punk band (2004), feat; Tom Willecombe (voc), James Reed (bass), Jim Williams (drms), Pete Leakey (gtr).
 Have track Call Me Old Fashioned, but….
 More info req’d

 Beefcore – instrumental hip-hop experiment from Newport (c2009) (website)